Vatakara: Temples

 Thacholi Meppayil Kunjhu Othenan or Mepayil Tacholi Manikoth Kovilakathu Kunji Othena Kurup (Udayana Kurup of Thacholi Manikoth House) or more popularly Thacholi Othenan was a legendary hero who is believed to have lived during 16th century in North Malabar region of Kerala, India.
-He is praised in the Vadakkan Pattukal (ballads of North Malabar).[6][7]
-Thacholi Ambadi, another renowned martial arts expert, was Othenan's son.
+He is praised in the Vadakkan Pattukal (ballads of North Malabar).[6]
+[7] Thacholi Ambadi, another renowned martial arts expert, was Othenan's son.

 Kunjali Marakkar memorial

-The location of the Marakkar fort on the southern bank of the Moorad river, 46 km south of Kozhikode, is now known as Kottakkal.
+The location of the Marakkar fort on the southern bank of the Moorad river, 44 km from Kozhikode and 51 Km from Kannur, is now known as Kottakkal.
 A building in Kottakkal that belonged to Kunjali Marakkar serves as a small museum, with collections of ancient swords, cannonballs and knives.The Kunjali Marakkar or Kunhali Marakkar was the title given to the Muslim naval chief of the Inscriptions on the Kunjali Marakkar Memorial at Kottakkal, Vatakara.

 Sandbanks recreation area

 The Sandbanks recreation area is located on a small peninsula with the Moorad river on the east and the Arabian Sea on the west, approximately 3 km towards the south of Vatakara town.
-The Sandbanks Bungalow, which was built by Mr Wilfred Vincent Reilly in 1946, stands on this peninsula.
+The Sandbanks Bungalow, which was built by Wilfred Vincent Reilly in 1946, stands on this peninsula.
 The area is owned by the Aditya Birla Management Corporation Ltd and managed by Vadakara Municipality.
 A coastal police station is being built on the peninsula.